 Estate planning lawyers, also called estate law attorneys or probate lawyers, are attorneys specializing in estate law and help clients create estate plans outlining their wishes in the distribution and management of their assets.
 They thoroughly understand estate administration and probate laws and other closely related branches of law that may impact your estate plan, such as Medicaid, estate tax, excise tax, and asset protection laws.

 Your Marion estate planning attorney can also help you prepare your life insurance policy and retirement plan and set up your charitable contributions.

 What Can a Marion Estate Planning Lawyer Do for You?

 Let’s look at some of the things your estate planning lawyer in Marion, North Carolina can help you do.

 Most people think they don’t need an attorney to help them prepare their will.
 After all, they can easily find a will template online and fill in their details.
 However, while a will template may offer some guidance, it’s unlikely that it will fit your needs.
 People’s lives and assets differ widely and cannot fit into one standard template.

 Therefore, you should engage a Marion estate planning lawyer to guide you through the process.
 It’s important to have a professional help you to ensure you get everything right.
 A watertight will is harder to contest, ensuring that your instructions are executed exactly as you wanted.

-Moreover, your estate planning lawyer can help you designate your beneficiaries.
+Moreover, your estate planning lawyer in Marion can help you designate your beneficiaries.
 When needed, you can rely on your attorney as an impartial third party for advice when dividing your assets among your beneficiaries and making charitable contributions.

 Avoiding the Probate Court Process